Old Stone Fort (Tennessee): Purpose of the Old Stone Fort

 The "moat" that parallels the base of the southwestern edge of the peninsula was originally considered artificial, although researchers now believe it may be a natural dry riverbed.

 The Old Stone Fort Museum

-The Old Stone Fort Museum, built by Tennessee State Parks, is located near the park entrance.
+The Old Stone Fort Museum, built by Tennessee State Parks, is located near the entrance of Old Stone Fort State Archaeological Park.
 The museum's exhibits interpret the theories regarding the fort's builders, archaeological excavations at the site, small theater, small welcome/gift shop center, historical lineage of early Native Americans, and the culture of its builders.
 An observation deck atop the museum displays information about the Old Stone Fort and surrounding rivers and views of the Blue Hole Falls.